mfem/mfem/miniapps/mhd/README.md

 ### Some highlights of the miniapp
 * Both implicit and explicit MHD solvers are available
-  * Implicit solvers support backward Euler; high-order SDIRK will be added soon
+  * Implicit solvers support backward Euler, implicit midpoint and SDIRK
   * Explicit solvers support a predictor-corrector Brailovskaya’s scheme
 * Scalable physics-based preconditioning
 * Structured and unstructured (high-order) meshes